 Emily W. Murphy was sworn in as administrator of the U.S. General Services Administration (GSA) by U.S. Office of Management and Budget Director Mick Mulvaney on December 12, 2017.
 President Donald J. Trump nominated Ms. Murphy to lead GSA in September 2017.
 She was unanimously confirmed by the U.S. Senate on December 5, 2017.

-Administrator Murphy leads a staff of more than 11,000 employees nationwide, overseeing approximately 368 million square feet of property, and approximately $55 billion in annual contracts.
-Under Administrator Murphy’s leadership, GSA was able to produce $6.1 billion in savings and cost avoidance for customer agencies across its business lines in fiscal year 2018.
+Administrator Murphy leads a staff of more than 11,000 GSA employees nationwide, overseeing more than 368 million square feet of property, and approximately $68 billion in annual contracts.
+Under her leadership, GSA produced $6.8 billion in savings and cost avoidance for customer agencies in fiscal year 2018.

 Prior to being confirmed as administrator, Ms. Murphy served as senior advisor to GSA’s acting administrator.
 In that role, she helped guide the merger of the Federal Acquisition Service (FAS) and the Technology Transformation Service (TTS) and advised on opportunities to improve how GSA facilitates technology purchases.